Sanjuice/nominatory/README.md

 This is a project created as a solution to the Shopify challenge for a front-end developer position.
 The challenge was to create a webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.
 The title of the challenge is 'The Shoppies: Movie Awards for Entrepreneurs'.

-The demo for the project can be founde here: [The Shoppies](https://eager-yalow-a4d447.netlify.app/)
+The demo for the project can be found here: [The Shoppies](https://eager-yalow-a4d447.netlify.app/)

 These were the technical requirements of the application:
 * Search results should come from OMDB's API.